So many interests, lol.

 ; food and wine events; flea markets; antiquing; and live

 minor league baseball games.

-Crafty type things, which consists mostly of jewelry making right
+Crafty type things, which consists mostly of jewelry making and

 main sport (Baltimore Orioles

 you're more likely to catch me at a live game than you are watching